Olivia Jade

 Olivia Jade Giannulli (born September 28, 1999) is an American YouTuber, and daughter of fashion designer Mossimo Giannulli and actress Lori Loughlin.
 While in high school, Olivia began a social media career on YouTube and Instagram.
-As of 2024, both accounts have amassed more than one million followers.
-Olivia's fraudulent application to the University of Southern California was a prominent part of the 2019 college admissions bribery scandal.
+In 2019, Olivia Jade was a subject of the "Varsity Blues" college admissions scandal, which involved her parents paying over $500,000 and Olivia posing in faked photos claiming she was on the crew team to be admitted into the University of Southern California.
+As of 2026, both her YouTube and Instagram accounts have amassed more than one million followers.

 Early life and education

 Olivia is a daughter of actress Lori Loughlin and fashion designer Mossimo Giannulli.
 Giannulli has an older sister, Isabella, and an older half-brother, Gianni.

 In 2017, Olivia crashed her car while singing along to Stevie Wonder's "Signed, Sealed, Delivered I'm Yours" as she filmed herself with her mobile phone, prompting expressions of concern about her driving habits among her social media followers.

-She attended the John Thomas Dye School for kindergarten through sixth grade followed by the Marlborough School until she transferred after 9th grade.

 In 2018, Olivia graduated from Marymount High School in Los Angeles and enrolled at the University of Southern California.
 As of October 2019, both Giannulli sisters are no longer enrolled at USC.